sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

     * Stop one of the DPU containers on this DPU
     * Execute the CLI and check the dpu-control-plane value should be down
     * Check the complete list of containers without which the control plane can be up.
+    * This test case can be extended to verify the DPU transition through all states.
  * get_health_info(self):
     * This should return an object
     * Stop one of the DPU containers on this DPU